 The surname Coffal was first found in Suffolk at Cockfield, a village and civil parish near Lavenham.
 This village is much older than the aforementioned Durham village at this one dates back to the 10th century when it was listed as Cochanfelde.
 The first record of the Durham village was in 1223 when it was listed as Kokefeld.
 There are two possible meaning of the place names: "open land of a man called Cohha" derived from the Old English personal name + feld; and "open land frequented by cocks (of wild birds.)"

 Early History of the Coffal family

-Another 249 words (18 lines of text) covering the years 1170, 1275, 1198 and 1327 are included under the topic Early Coffal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coffal research.
+Another 128 words (9 lines of text) covering the years 1170, 1275, 1198 and 1327 are included under the topic Early Coffal History in all our PDF Extended History products and printed products wherever possible.

 Coffal Spelling Variations

 Coffal has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Cockfield, Cocksfield, Cofield, Coefield, Coffield and many more.

 Early Notables of the Coffal family (pre 1700)